vip306/IDS-Module1-alt3-New/chapter2.md

 ## 4. Factors

-In the last exercise you found out that the type of the region variable is "factor".
+In the last exercise, you found out that the data type of the region variable is `factor`.
+This data type indicates categories.
 Now let’s take a closer look at this type of data.

+`nlevels(<variable>)` returns the number of levels or categories in that variable.

 *** =instructions
+- Type `murders$region` in the console and observe the output
-Use the function nlevels() to check how many levels are there in the variable region.
+- Use the function `nlevels()` to check how many levels are there in the variable `region` in the `murders` dataset

 *** =hint
 Use $ to access a variable in a data set.